wp-plugins/flyzoo/readme.txt

 Start your 14-day free trial now!

-* Live Support Chat

 * Multiple chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.

 * Embeddable group chats: embed a chat into a page to improve user experience (PRO Plan)

-* Multiple operators and moderators: support chat requests are automatically routed to the first available operator
+* Live Support Chat with multiple operators: support chat requests are automatically routed to the first available operator

 * Track visitors live: monitor visits and chat with users in real-time.